Health & Wellness

 What’s famotidine used for in dogs?

 Famotidine can be used to treat health issues in humans as well as dogs.
-According to Dr. Emily Singler, VMD, Fetch by The Dodo’s on-staff veterinarian, this medication is recommended to reduce stomach acid and treat ulcers in pups.
+According to Dr. Emily Singler, VMD, Fetch’s on-staff veterinarian, this medication is recommended to reduce stomach acid and treat ulcers in pups.

 “Some dogs will also take famotidine after having gastrointestinal surgery or if they have gastroesophageal reflux,” Dr. Singler adds.

 Even though famotidine is sometimes prescribed by a veterinarian when a dog is vomiting or is taking another medication that could upset their stomach, it isn’t an anti-nausea or anti-vomiting solution.
 So ask your veterinarian about proper medicine if your pup is vomiting or nauseous.

 Famotidine dosage for dogs

 Your veterinarian will decide the right famotidine dosage and length of time your pup should take the medication based on their symptoms, diagnosis, weight and age.

 Typically, famotidine is a short-term medication given twice a day before mealtimes.
 Although this medicine is sometimes injected at the vet's office, it's also available over the counter in tablet, oral-liquid and capsule forms.
 But you should only purchase dog-friendly versions of this medication with permission from your veterinarian and instructions on the correct dosage.

 Help your dog live a healthier, longer life.